The case for the Midlands: Historical perspective

 ITV closed their Nottingham complex in 2005 and have continued to make cuts to their operation in Birmingham, reduced to just 70 people in local news, covering both the West & East Midlands .

-Whilst the BBC continued to make award winning factual programming such as Coast and Countryfile, these have now been transferred elsewhere with the closure of the BBC Factual Unit at Birmingham in 2012.
-At about the same time, the Leicester studio for the Asian Network was closed and what was left of network radio at Birmingham was transferred elswhere.
+Whilst the BBC continued to make award winning factual programming such as Coast and Countryfile, these were transferred elsewhere with the closure of the BBC Factual Unit at Birmingham in 2012.
+Much network radio was transferred elsewhere at the same time.

 And now...